cosmos/gaia/cmd/gaiacli/README.md

 gaiacli config --home ibc1/n0/gaiacli/ node http://localhost:26557
 ```

-Add keys from each chain to the other and make such that the key at `ibc1/n0/gaiacli/key_seed.json` is named `n1` on each `gaiacli` instance and the same for `n0`.
+Add keys from each chain to the other and make sure that the key at `ibc1/n0/gaiacli/key_seed.json` is named `n1` on each `gaiacli` instance and the same for `n0`.
 After this is complete the results of `gaiacli keys list` from each chain should be identical.
 The following are instructions for how to do this on Mac:

 ```bash
 # These commands copy the seed phrase from each dir into the clipboard on mac